-- 3. People in villages mainly depend on "household income or savings" (68%) and "borrowings" (25%) to fund hospitalization expenses. - 4.
+- 1. Only 18% of the urban population and 14% the of rural population are covered by some form of health insurance. - 2.
+Governmental health expenditure is <2% of gross domestic product overall. - 3.
+People in villages mainly depend on "household income or savings" (68%) and "borrowings" (25%) to fund hospitalization expenses. - 4.
 Around 1% of the poor in rural areas have to sell their physical assets to meet health expenditure, and >5% seek help of friends and relatives.
 This is also in line with earlier studies showing that millions are pushed into poverty each year by medical expenditure and that such expenses are among the leading causes of indebtedness among the poor. - 5.
 In cities, people rely much more on their income or savings (75%) than on borrowings (18%) to fund their treatment.
-Previous studies have repeatedly shown that India has one of the most privatized health care systems in the world, with out-ofpocket expenses accounting for the bulk of medical spending.
+Previous studies have repeatedly shown that India has one of the most privatized health care systems in the world, with out-of-pocket expenses accounting for the bulk of medical spending.

 In India, the cost of IP bypass is U.S. \$1500 to \$3000, and costs of balloon angioplasty are similar.
 The use of a stent or DCB would add another U.S. \$500 to \$1000, and wound care adds at least U.S. \$500.
 Such out-of-pocket expenses are probably unaffordable for most CLTI patients.
 Importantly, these costs depend on recycling of single-use devices like sheaths, angioplasty balloons, and guidewires.
 Without such practice, the cost would increase by at least 50%, and far fewer patients, especially poorer ones, would have access to treatment, resulting in much greater loss of life and limb.
 Recycling of single-use devices (not just vascular devices) is common in Asia, Africa, Latin America, and eastern Europe, and proper regulation of the practice, including appropriate consent procedures, is important to mitigate patient harm.
+679

-Summary of global perspectives.
+Summary of global perspectives

 Based on the responses to the questionnaire and the limited published and unpublished data at times, we can draw the following conclusions.

-- 1. CLTI is a significant and increasing global problem, especially in LMICs, where the incidence in women appears to be rising more quickly than in men. - 2.
-Diabetes and unabated smoking are the major causes of CLTI globally. - 3.
-Although vascular specialists try to follow the published evidence base, economic and social constraints mean that the approach to CLTI must to tailored to the working environment. - 4.
-CLTI and diabetic foot problems are associated with high amputation rates in LMICs because of delayed presentation and referral and limited access to affordable care. - 5.
-Economic constraints are an important limitation in the adoption of advanced vascular technologies, and practical issues such as recycling of single-use devices require oversight from a public health perspective. - 6.
-Few countries maintain national registries or other CLTI data sets. - 7.
+- 1. CLTI is a significant and increasing global problem, especially in LMICs, where the incidence in women appears to be rising more quickly than in men. - Diabetes and unabated smoking are the major causes of CLTI globally. - Although vascular specialists try to follow the published evidence base, economic and social constraints mean that the approach to CLTI must to tailored to the working environment. - CLTI and diabetic foot problems are associated with high amputation rates in LMICs because of delayed presentation and referral and limited access to affordable care. - Economic constraints are an important limitation in the adoption of advanced vascular technologies, and practical issues such as recycling of single-use devices require oversight from a public health perspective. - Few countries maintain national registries or other CLTI data sets. - 7.
 Most countries do not have a standardized approach to CLTI, with considerable locoregional variation in practice. - 8.
 Most countries do not have well-organized and supported vascular societies where best practice and research can be shared and disseminated.